hpe-storage/array-exporter/docs/index.md

 # Support

 HPE Storage Array Exporter for Prometheus is supported by HPE when used with HPE storage arrays on valid support contracts.
 Please send an email to [ps-containervision-core@hpe.com](mailto:ps-containervision-core@hpe.com) to get started with any issue that requires assistance.
-Engage your HPE representative for other means to contact HPE Storage support directly.
+Engage your HPE representative for other means to contact HPE Storage directly.